maldoinc/wireup/docs/pages/services.md

 !!! tip
     Refer to the documentation regarding [Annotations](annotations.md) for the exact details on when you need to explicitly annotate your dependencies.

-### Autowiring
-To perform injection the method must be decorated with `@container.autowire`.
-This does not apply to services which do not need the autowire decorator.